MaraRinn/WOLF-Tutorial/notes.md

 6. Start the outbound journey
 7. Arrive at destination
 8. End the route (record consumables remaining)
 9. Quicksave
 10. Start route
 11. Start the return journey
 12. Arrive at origin (record consumables remaining)
 13. Load consumables required to reduce route cost to 0
 14. End the route
-15. Save game as "Buillt route A to B"
+15. Save game as "Built route A to B"

 770m/s
 410m/s

+Greater Flats to Poles: 891 start, 492, 40

 ## References